rxhul18/indexflow/README.md

 # What is IndexFLow?

-IndexFLow is a platform for Discord community owners to Index their community threads on a single platform and make them searchable by the world & their community members on the Internet.
+IndexFLow is a platform where Discord community owners can Index their community threads and make them searchable on the Internet.

 ## Features